skylarweaver/front-end-afa/src/pages/index.md

   description1: >-
-    Skylar—hairless from Alopecia since age 16—will ride a motorcycle from Washington, D.C. to the southern tip of Argentina starting summer 2019 to increase awareness of Alopecia and raise funds for Alopecia support and research.
+    Skylar—hairless from Alopecia since age 16—will ride a motorcycle from Washington, D.C. to the southern tip of Argentina starting summer 2019 to increase awareness of Alopecia and raise funds for Alopecia support in an effort to help those who have lost their hair to this identity-robbing autoimmune disease.
   donateCTAtext: Donate
   donationText1: 'All donations are tax-deductible. '
   donationText2: Adventures for Alopecia is a registered 501(c)(3) nonprofit organization.